Amol-Soneji/Linux-related/Debian/README.md

-This Folder is for things related to the debian distribution of Linux.
+This folder is for things related to the debian distribution of Linux.